Avashkhadka/Pokedesk/README.md

-# 🚧 Project Name - Work in Progress 🚧
+# 🚧 Project Pokedesk - Work in Progress 🚧

 Welcome to the **Pokedesk** repository!
 This project is currently under development, and we're excited to share our journey with you.
 Stay tuned for updates, and feel free to explore the roadmap below.